modelmat/sphinxcontrib-drawio/README.md

 This simply scales the size of the output image.
 By default draw.io *usually* outputs relatively low resolution images, this setting can be used to remedy that.
 This overrides the `drawio_default_scale` set in conf.py for this specific diagram.
+If either width or height are set for a given image, scale will have no effect on the generated image.

 ### Transparency
 - *Formal Name*: `:transparency:`